Will Safer Batteries Finally Take Over the Home Storage Market?

 Early on, SimpliPhi was willing to accept the price premium in exchange for the safety features.
 Since then, the price of LFP has dropped significantly, Von Burg said: "It’s beginning to achieve that economy of scale that the cobalt manufacturers achieved years earlier."
 The company doesn't disclose its cell production capacity, but it said it experienced a compound annual growth rate of 66 percent between 2016 and 2020.

-ElectrIQ considers both chemistries to be safe, but it switched from NMC to LFP for its third-generation home battery product launched in December, Saunders said.
+Electriq considers both chemistries to be safe, but it switched from NMC to LFP for its third-generation home battery product launched in December, Saunders said.

 "The price has gone down, and the density has gone up," he said.
 "The past issues have been resolved, and the safety takes it a step up.”